dagurval/electrum-cash-protocol/protocol-methods.rst

 **Result**

-  A list of confirmed transactions in blockchain order, with the output of :func:`blockchain.scripthash.get_mempool` appended to the list.
-Each confirmed transaction is a dictionary with the following
+  A list of confirmed transactions ordered by blockheight, with the output of :func:`blockchain.scripthash.get_mempool` appended to the list.
+The transaction order within same blockheight can be arbitrary.
-  keys:
+  Each confirmed transaction is a dictionary with the following keys:

   * *height*